 When stress is our predominant state, our bodies will try to protect us by storing fat.
 We need to reduce stress to coax our bodies away from ‘crisis mode.’
 Go through your main causes of stress and identify a solution.
 For example, if you have a lot of debt you might plan to discuss this with your local Advice Bureau or a financial advisor; or if you have problems at work, you might organize a meeting with your boss.
 Make a list of actions and put time-frames on them.
 It’s important to take practical steps to improve your situation.
 If you need professional help, making an appointment to see your doctor or a counselor would be a great first step.

 Eating regular meals throughout the day will stop your blood sugars and hormones from fluctuating too much.
 When we have a big meal, cortisol, the fat-storing hormone, is released so it’s better to have your big meal earlier in the day.
 Perhaps it’s no surprise that cutting back on sugary snacks will help heal adrenal dysfunction.
 The body often craves sugary or salty foods in this state.
 Many people rely on caffeine to keep going, but overall, this leads to a greater drop in energy.
-The best foods to support the adrenal glands with micronutrients are asparagus, avocado, garlic, cabbage and ginger.
+The best foods to support the adrenal glands with micronutrients are asparagus, avocado, garlic, cabbage, and ginger.

 When you have adrenal fatigue, over-exercising, such as a strenuous gym session, will only put more strain on the adrenals.
 It’s more beneficial to do 15–30 minutes of gentle exercise a day.
 Walking, yoga and swimming are ideal forms of exercise.
 It’s also good to get some fresh air whenever possible, so ensure to walk outdoors.

-Schedule some relaxation into your diary every day, even if it’s only 5–10 minutes.
-Walking, hot baths, massages, reading and meditation are all simple, but effective.
+Schedule some relaxation in your diary every day, even if it’s only 5–10 minutes.
+Walking, hot baths, massages, reading, and meditation are all simple, but effective.
 Go out and have fun too.
 We relax when we are doing things we enjoy.
 Whenever you are stressed, take a few deep breaths through your nose.
 This helps to slow the heart rate down.
 We’re all extraordinarily busy nowadays, but it pays to learn how to notice when we’re first getting stressed, acknowledge it, and take time out to have a cup of herbal tea or to gather our thoughts.

 For more on hormone imbalance, read Dr. Roked’s post about progesterone and how it can improve women’s health.